MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-cloud-discovery.md

 |Discovery data was uploaded and parsed successfully but the Cloud Discovery dashboard looks empty|The Dashboard might be filtered on data your logs don't have so there's no data to show.
 Try changing the filters in the Cloud Discovery dashboard to show different types of data to see the results.|

 ## Miscellaneous errors

-Even after Discovery is set up, customers might continue hardening the Operating System in order to meet compliance standards.
-However, this action might cause interference with the containerization service itself. <!--….. and anything else to add?-->

 ## Next steps